 Arrive at the port early to avoid delays or missed departures.
 Boats typically leave on time and sometimes even a bit ahead of schedule.
 For smooth planning and great deals, I recommend using 12go.
 It offers competitive prices and a user-friendly booking experience.

-I took the photo below on May 1st, 2025, at 5.30 pm.
+I took the photo below on June 5, 2026, at 4:50 p.m.
 It was not even the peak season, but all the companies’ last boats of the day were fully booked.
-This is the best illustration of why you need to book in advance!
+This is a great example of why booking in advance is essential.

 Fast Boat Timetable Overview

-Several options are available if you’re looking to travel from Sanur to Nusa Penida.
-In this section, we’ve provided a list of the best fast boat companies connecting the two destinations and their schedules.
-However, these schedules are subject to change, so please verify the timings before embarking on your trip.
+Several options are available for traveling from Sanur to Nusa Penida.
+In this section, we’ve provided a list of the best fast boat companies connecting the two destinations, along with their schedules.
+However, please note that these schedules are subject to change, so verify the timings before embarking on your trip.
 Fast boat services from Sanur to Nusa Penida currently depart at 6:30 am, with the last departure at 5:00 pm.
 Similarly, Nusa Penida to Sanur services begin at 7:00 am and conclude with the last departure at 5:00 pm.
 I use Maruti Express and Angel Billabong, the most dependable fast boat companies, known for their safe and efficient services.
 And Semabu Hills, if Maruti and Angel Billabong are fully booked or do not fit my schedule.

 Sanur to Nusa Penida